cruelkratos/an-attempt-at-csharp-/README.md

 2. A **depth-limited DFS** (max depth = 5) explores all internal links containing `"iitr.ac.in"`
 3. A **directed graph** is constructed with URLs as nodes and hyperlinks as edges
 4. A simplified PageRank algorithm runs on the graph for a fixed number of iterations
-5. Final PageRank scores are displayed in descending order
+5. Final PageRank scores are displayed

 ## Code Examples